 • Seminars on health by Japanese speaking medical professionals

-• End of year community celebration and fundraising
+• End of year community celebration

 If you know any JIA who will benefit from attending our programs please let us know!